See inside the mind of Leonardo through his extraordinary notebooks

-For the first time in the UK we bring together highlights from three of Leonardo da Vinci’s extraordinary notebooks to explore his fascination with motion, which he considered to be ‘the cause of all life’.
+To mark the 500th anniversary of the death of Leonardo da Vinci, we bring together highlights from three of his remarkable notebooks.
+Through pages of Leonardo’s handwritten notes, drawings and diagrams, prepare to explore the inner workings of his complex mind and his fascination with motion – which Leonardo considered to be ‘the cause of all life’.

-Admire studies for his famous painting, The Virgin of the Rocks, revealing how his observations of nature in motion directly informed his ability to portray human movement in the artistic masterpieces for which he is known today.
+As your journey through the exhibition concludes, studies for Leonardo’s famous painting, the Virgin of the Rocks, reveal how his observations of nature in motion directly informed his ability to portray human movement in the artistic masterpieces for which he is known today.

 |Name:||Leonardo da Vinci: A Mind in Motion|